 National Parks in Costa Rica

 Costa Rica is home to 28 National Parks, three of which are UNESCO World Heritage Sites.
 It’s a world leader in conservation and protected areas cover over 25% of its total landmass, the highest in the world.
 We visited three National Parks during our trip.
 Each very different from the other and an integral part of our Costa Rica adventure.

 Monteverde Cloud Forest is swathed in misty clouds and home to around 2.5% of the world’s biodiversity.

 Monteverde Cloud Forest

-Arenal Volcano National Park offers hot springs, waterfalls and stunning volcano hikes
+Arenal Volcano National Park offers hot springs, waterfalls, stunning volcano hikes and wildlife sanctuaries.

 Manuel Antonio brought us phenomenal amounts of wildlife, stunning beaches and jungles which stretched right down to the Pacific Ocean.